woalk/android-colorpicker/README.md

 Change `woalk:allowCustomColors` to `true` to enable the `EditText` for custom colors.

+####There are string in this project that are not translated yet.
+Feel free to translate them in your language (or any other language you know well enough).
+It would be very nice if you would pull-request these additions to this project, so I can complete the translations.
+*Thank you!*

 *There will be extensions of the existing features in the future.*